alirezanet/Gridify/docs/pages/guide/extensions/gridify-client.md

 # Gridify Client Library

-The Gridify Client library is a lightweight JavaScript and TypeScript library designed to simplify the creation of dynamic queries on the client side.
-This library facilitates the construction of queries that can be seamlessly integrated with your server-side APIs, leveraging the powerful features of Gridify.
+The Gridify Client library is a lightweight JavaScript and TypeScript library designed to simplify creating dynamic queries on the client side.
+This library facilitates building queries that can be seamlessly integrated with your server-side APIs, leveraging the powerful features of Gridify.

 ## Installation